William Tarpeh: Research

 Tarpeh conducts research in global sanitation in the field of development engineering, to recover resources from wastewater, turning waste chemicals into products such as fertilizers and disinfectants and cleaning the water in the process.

 During his PhD work, he developed a method for creating fertilizer by extracting nitrogen from urine and combining it with water.
 Tarpeh continues to engineer new chemical processes to extract nutrients from urine and is considered a burgeoning leader in his field.

-Tarpeh's projects include ammonia recovery from wastewater, as well as the removal of lithium from spent batteries and its reusal.
+Tarpeh's projects include ammonia recovery from wastewater, as well as the removal of lithium from spent batteries and its reuse.

 He develops resource recovery technologies to recycle nitrogen, sulfur, and phosphorus with minimal infrastructure and energy.

 Tarpeh leads pilot projects in Kenya and California, in an effort to transform how communities deal with pollution, fertilizer shortages, and climate change.

 Tarpeh's work has been featured in short videos by the Jack Kent Cooke Foundation, Interesting Engineering, and the University of California, Berkeley.